Tenacher/mobility-loadbalancer/README.md

 # mobility-loadbalancer
-A working L3 loadbalancer for Kubernetes using kindnetd.
+A working L3 loadbalancer for a Kubernetes cluster using kindnetd as CNI plugin.

 ## Description
 Deployable via a Pod whose hostNetwork option is set to true.
 You may build your own image using the provided Dockerfile.
 But you also have the option to deploy a ready built image found at kismi/lb:latest on DockerHub.